threegold116/Tool-Star-OCT/README.md

 ### 3. Retriever Serving Deployment

 In this section, we will deploy the retriever for performing search tasks on Wikipedia-based datasets.
 We provide a Wikipedia retriever service implemented using FlashRAG and FastAPI.
 Before starting the retriever serving, you need to download the [pre-indexed Wikipedia](https://github.com/RUC-NLPIR/FlashRAG?tab=readme-ov-file#index), [Wikipedia corpus, and corresponding retriever models](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/original_docs/reproduce_experiment.md#preliminary).
+The corpuses used can be found [here](https://huggingface.co/datasets/RUC-NLPIR/FlashRAG_datasets/tree/main/retrieval-corpus), and Index construction method can be found [here](https://github.com/RUC-NLPIR/FlashRAG/tree/main?tab=readme-ov-file#rocket-quick-start).

-More details can be found in the FlashRAG documentation.
+More details can be found in the [FlashRAG documentation](https://github.com/RUC-NLPIR/FlashRAG/tree/main?tab=readme-ov-file#rocket-quick-start).

 To start the retriever serving, first fill in `scripts/serving/retriever_config.yaml` with the correct paths to the retrieval model, index, and corpus, as well as available GPU IDs.
 Then, run the following command to start the retriever serving: